-VDE with Radial head
+VDE with Radial Head

-The Radial option offers a different tip on the extrusion screw, and a radial screen extruder attachment.
+The radial option offers a different tip on the extrusion screw, and a radial screen extruder attachment.

 This allows you to utilise all the advantages of screen extrusion for more temperature and pressure sensitive materials.
 There is less friction created and the extrusion pressure is much lower.
 Screens are available with holes ranging from of 0.5mm-2mm diameter.

-With the Caleva Variable Density Extruder (VDE), you have a flexible, compact bench top unit that enables you to work with a wide variety of formulations, whether you need a high-density pellet for improved ingredient delivery, an increased surface area for fast dissolution or a gentle processing for heat sensitive ingredients.
+With the Caleva Variable Density Extruder (VDE), you have a flexible yet compact bench top unit that enables you to work with a wide variety of formulations, whether you need a high-density pellet for improved ingredient delivery, an increased surface area for fast dissolution or a gentle processing for heat sensitive ingredients.